ivan-jaramillo/ivan-jaramillo/README.md

-### What Up
+# Ivan Jaramillo

-I'm Ivan Jaramillo (he/him/his), a software engineer, mechanical engineer, and scientist.
+Welcome!
+I'm Ivan Jaramillo (he/him/his).
+I'm a software engineer, mechanical engineer, and materials scientist.

+## Current Projects

+I love to keep myself busy by learning new things as much as I can.
 I'm currently working on a couple of things:

-* text generation using a recurrent neural network.

-* a Halloween costume.
+* facial recognition

-* a tiny robot that walks around.
+* lenses that reflect facial expressions

+## Hobbies

+The mind and body must well-kept to function properly.
+When I'm not working on a project or studying, I do weight-lifting, American Boxing, Muay Thai, and Brazilian Jiu-Jitsu.

+## Education

-I studied computer science and mathematics at the College of Wooster and am now studying mechanical engineering and materal science at Washington University in St. Louis.
-I'm currently learning electronics and app development.
-If I'm not coding or doing maths, I'm at the gym or skateboarding.
-Hit me up on LinkedIn.
+I studied computer science and mathematics at the College of Wooster from 2018 to 2022.
+I studied mechanical engineering and materials science at Washington University in St. Louis from 2021 to 2024.